 La Tempête is therefore continually questioning the form of classical music concerts, performing in a spatialized and staged way, collaborating with other disciplines (electroacoustic music, theater, dance, lights, video, mapping) or interpreting pieces or programs by heart.

-The Tempest has been sponsored by the Fondation Orange since 2013 and the Mécénat Musical Sociéte Générale since 2015.
-It also has the support of the French Ministry of Culture and Communication, the Region of Nouvelle-Aquitaine, the Department of Corrèze and the town of Brive-la-Gaillarde.
+La Tempête has been sponsored by the Caisse des Dépots and the Orange Foundation.
+It also has the support of the French Ministry of Culture and Communication, the Region of Nouvelle-Aquitaine, the Department of Corrèze, the town of Brive-la-Gaillarde.

-The Tempest is a member of the Federation of Specialist Vocal and Instrumental Ensembles (FEVIS) and of the PROFEDIM Union.
+La Tempête is a member of the Federation of Specialist Vocal and Instrumental Ensembles (FEVIS) and of the PROFEDIM Union

 Born in 1988, Simon-Pierre Bestion completed his studies at the Conservatoire à Rayonnement Régional de Nantes where he was awarded an organ prize in Michel Bourcier’s class and a musical achievement prize.
 At the same time, he studied the harpsichord with Laure Morabito and Frédéric Michel, and furthered his knowledge as a keyboard player by attending master classes with Jan-Wil- lem Jansen, Francis Jacob, Benjamin Alard, Martin Gester and Aline Zylberach.
 He was a finalist in the Béthune International Organ Competition in 2006.
 He now performs regularly as a continuo player in the «Cris de Paris Ensemble» (Geoffroy Jourdain) and the «Insula Orchestra» (Laurence Equilbey).